Juniper/terraform-provider-apstra/docs/data-sources/blueprint_iba_predefined_probe.md

 ### Required

 - `blueprint_id` (String) Apstra Blueprint ID.
 Used to identify the Blueprint that the IBA Predefined Probe belongs to.
-- `name` (String) Populate this field to look up a IBA Predefined Probe.
+- `name` (String) Populate this field to look up an IBA Predefined Probe.

 ### Read-Only